 If your homeschooler plans to go to college, it is also a good idea to check out the admission requirements for homeschoolers from those colleges to ensure you’re meeting those.

-If you’re wondering how many hours a day should you homeschool high school, you’ll need to adjust your learning hours based on the credits you want to achieve (for college, etc.).
+If you’re wondering how many hours in a day should you homeschool high school, you’ll need to adjust your learning hours based on the credits you want to achieve (for college, etc.).

 Do you get credits for homeschooling?